mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-  * Before proceeding further, I double-checked for duplicates by comparing how many ride_ids were unique vs. the total number of `ride_ids` in each table:
+  * Although the initial data cleaning showed that all `ride_id`s were unique values, I ran another check for duplicates in `MySQL`:

 <br>